Essential Oil Substitution Chart & FREE Substitute Customizer

 Therapeutic Substitutes - Blending for a Specific Purpose

-When making therapeutic blends, the guidelines are different than aromatic blending.
-Yes, you want to create a blend that has a pleasant scent, but the goal of this type of blend is for specific issues or desired effects.
+The guidelines for making therapeutic blends differ from those for aromatic blending.
+Yes, you want to create a blend with a pleasant scent, but this type of blend aims for specific issues or desired effects.

-To find the right therapeutic substitute essential oil, you need to find one that offers a similar use or benefit.
+To find the proper therapeutic substitute essential oil, you must find one that offers a similar use or benefit.
 The substituted oil aroma can be different because that is not our focus.

-Properly substituting one oil for another oil in recipes can help you customize a blend to you specifically.
-Keep in mind that people may have different responses to individual essential oils so you may need to experiment to find what works best for you.
-This guide is helpful for that too.
+Appropriately substituting one oil for another in recipes can help you customize a blend to your specific needs.
+Remember that people may have different responses to individual essential oils, so you may need to experiment to find what works best for you.
+This guide is helpful for that, too.

-For me, oregano is an oil I prefer not to smell like, so in my topical immunity blends I will usually find another oil that I prefer to smell like rosemary or sweet marjoram.
+For me, oregano is an oil I prefer not to smell like, so in my topical immunity blends I usually find another oil that I prefer to smell, like rosemary or sweet marjoram.

-Essential oil substitution charts can also be used to create cost-effective blends, as some essential oils may be more expensive than others.
+Essential oil substitution charts can also create cost-effective blends, as some essential oils may be more expensive than others.

 Substitute essential oils and how to use them properly | Loving Essential Oils - Check out our blog for more great blog posts!